ginkgoch/blog/source/_posts/20200106-build-map-xyz-server.md

 ## Scenario

-I want to build an Africa map view only on browser, I have my own Shapefiles (Countries.shp, Africa.shp).
+I want to build an Africa mapping software only on browser, I have my own Shapefiles (Countries.shp, Africa.shp).
 I want to set my own color for those data.
 Besides the static map, I want to interact with the map.
-Click an area and identify the area I clicked and make it highlighted.
+Click an area and make it highlighted.
 See the demo at (https://github.com/ginkgoch/map-quick-started-demos/tree/develop/services)

-This is how it looks like in the final.
+This is how it looks like finally.
 Let's do it!

 ![identify](/post-imgs/20200106/preview-identify.png)

 ## Prerequisite

-Again, `Ginkgoch Map` is a low level map library which only focus on building map.
-At this stage, we need to require some other framework to help us to build service, desktop, mobile application easier.
-Fortunately, `Ginkgoch Map` is compatible with work with them. e.g. work with KOA to build RESTful or web applications, Electron to build desktop and React Native for mobile.
+Again, `Ginkgoch Map Library` is a low level SDK which only focus on building mapping software for spatial analysis and data visualization.
+At this stage, we need some other frameworks associate to build service, desktop, mobile mapping software easier.
+Fortunately, `Ginkgoch Map Library` is compatible with them. e.g. working with KOA to build RESTful or web mapping softwares, working with Electron to build desktop and React Native for mobile apps.
 In the near future, I will write more documents to cover them.
 But in this article, let's focus on map server or web more.

 * Koa - a lightweight web framework for node
 * Koa Router - a router engine for Koa framework
 * Koa Body Parser - a body parser middleware
 * Canvas - the native graphics engine for node
-* __Ginkgoch Map - Ginkgoch map library for server side rendering__
+* __Ginkgoch Map Library - for server side spatial analysis and data visualization__
 * Leaflet - a front-end map library

 ```bash